FilipiMachado/personal-blog-vuejs/README.md

 ```
 The app will be available in this address http://localhost:3000.

-Remember, you need a account at [Netlify](https://www.netlify.com/) to host this app.
+Remember, you need a account at [Firebase](https://firebase.google.com/) to host this app.

 ## 💻 Project

-The Search Popular Movies was developed by Thomas Weibenfalk, during the course offered by freeCodeCamp on Youtube.
+This personal blog was developed based on a project made by Traversy Media.
+The project contains authentication by firebase and a admin user.

 ## 📝 License

 This project is under MIT licensa.
 Read this file [LICENSE](LICENSE.md) for more details.